Skip to main content

 Code Explanations

 This price monitor demonstrates parsing the stream for specific patterns.
-Instead of waiting for the final result, the code extracts prices as they appear in the stream using regex.
+Instead of waiting for the final result, the code extracts prices as they appear in the event data using regex.
 This can be faster for simple data.
 The function compares the found price against your target and alerts if it's dropped.
 Wrap it in a scheduler to check prices periodically.

 How to Run